ActionProjects/Actions/actions/README.md

 - [ ] mediCal - meds staph
 - [ ] Prisons
 - [ ] IRS - Stimulus
+- [x] Filed in LAED
+- - [ ] Settle Signature & Address Deficiencies ...
+(Residence Address is the BASIS of the case.)

 ## Other Complaints
 ### Seattle